I remember playing volleyball at a high school/college youth night. At my turn to serve, I yelled across the net, “Alright, pass me the ball.”

 “Um, OK.
 Can you pass me the ball?”
 More flips and cartwheels.
 “Dude, it’s a good thing you’re home-schooled,” I laughed, “Because one day of that on the playground, and you’d have more bruises than fingers.”

 This kid was weird.
 I mean super weird, and I joked with friends that this kid had the social skills of a cabbage (no offense to cabbages).
-And while this kid could have definitely benefited from some additional human interaction, after talking with him afterward, he turned out to be a smart dude, much starter than I was, and tremendously focused on the Lord’s direction in his life.
+And while this kid could have definitely benefited from some additional human interaction, after talking with him afterward, he turned out to be a smart dude, much smarter than I was, and tremendously focused on the Lord’s direction in his life.
 I realized my error in judging him so quickly, and I realized it was OK to be “weird,” because God calls us to be weird.

 Throughout the Bible, God tells us to be different.
 He calls us not to think the same, act the same, even dress or speak the same.
 God calls us “a chosen race … a holy nation … a people for his own possession…” The King James uses the phrase “a peculiar people” (1 Peter 2:9).
 God doesn’t mince words.
 We’re different, and we’re called to be that way.